 Relations between Switzerland and Georgia are excellent and characterised by exchanges in numerous fields.
-Switzerland supports Georgia with technical cooperation and humanitarian aid.
+Switzerland's support in Georgia focuses mainly on technical cooperation and humanitarian aid.
 Switzerland is also involved in helping resolve the conflicts in the South Caucasus region.

 Key aspects of diplomatic relations

-Relations between Switzerland and Georgia are good and close.
-Switzerland has been active in Georgia in the fields of humanitarian aid and development cooperation since 1991.
-As part of its protecting power mandates it has represented the diplomatic interests of Georgia in Moscow and those of Russia in Tbilissi since March 2009.
+Switzerland and Georgia maintain strong, successful relations.
+Switzerland has been active in development cooperation in Georgia since 1991.
+As part of its protecting power mandates it has represented the diplomatic interests of Georgia in Moscow and those of Russia in Tbilisi since March 2009.

 Switzerland and Georgia are developing their economic relations.
 Switzerland imports mainly primary products and exports pharmaceuticals, machines and watches.
 A free-trade agreement between the European Free Trade Association (EFTA) and Georgia was concluded in 2016.